Gamer Eye Syndrome – Problems Caused By Video Games

-Reduced eye blink rate, is the main cause of Gamer Eye Syndrom
+Reduced eye blink rate, the main cause of Gamer Eye Syndrom

 The normal blink rate of an eye is about 20 to 25 blinks per minute.
 This is sufficient to spread the tears and provide enough moisture needed by the eye to prevent irritation and damage.